billhails/PyScheme/README.md

 I'm new to Python so if anyone has any better way of doing this please comment.

-In order to get this running on my laptop after pushing to GitHub from my home computer:
+In order to get this running on my laptop after pushing to GitHub from my home computer I did the following:

 1. Use PyCharm to create a new project called PyScheme.
 1. go to your pycharm projects root directory: